2026 Top Rated Chicago DUI Lawyer

 Blood Evidence in Illinois DUI Cases

 Blood evidence carries weight with juries.
 The number from a blood test feels objective in a way that field sobriety observations do not.
 But the apparent objectivity hides a long chain of human handling, each step of which can introduce error.
 A Chicago DUI lawyer reviewing a blood case treats every step in the chain as a potential challenge point.
-If your Cook County DUI case involves blood evidence, call (888) 828-2305 for a free 24/7 consultation.

 When Blood Is Drawn in Illinois DUI Cases